2. Markov Processes#

 where the first equality follows from the Law of Iterated Expectations.
 Then because \(Q\) is a stationary distribution,

-From Proposition 2.1 we know that time-series averages formed using an eigenfunction \({\mathbb T} f = f\) are invariant over time, so
+From Proposition 2.1 we know that time-series averages formed using an eigenfunction \({\mathbb T} {\tilde f} = {\tilde f}\) are invariant over time, so

+Thus this proposition verifies that we can use such eigenfunctions to study invariant events since the resulting stochastic processes are constant over time.
 However, when \( f(x)\) varies across sets of states \(x\) that occur with positive probability under \(Q\), a time series average \({\frac 1 N} \sum_{t=1}^N f(X_t)\) can differ from \(\int f(x) Q(dx)\).
-This happens when observations of \( f(X_t)\) along a sample path for \(\{X_t\}\) convey an inaccurate impression of how \(f(X)\) varies across the stationary distribution \(Q(dx)\).
+This happens when observations of \( f(X_t)\) along a sample path for \(\{X_t\}\) convey an inaccurate impression of how \(f(x)\) varies across the stationary distribution \(Q(dx)\).

-2.3.2.
+2.4.2.
 Invariant events for a Markov process#

 In this section, we describe how to construct invariant events for a Markov process expressed in terms of subsets of the state space.
-We suggest how to construct such sets using eigenfuctions associated with unit eigenvalues.
+We suggest how to construct such sets using eigenfunctions associated with unit eigenvalues.

 Given one eigenfunction with a unit eigenvalue, we start by showing how to construct other ones.
-Let \({f}\) denote such an eigenfuction, and let \(\phi : {\mathbb R} \rightarrow {\mathbb R}\) be a bounded Borel measurable function.
+Let \({f}\) denote such an eigenfunction, and let \(\phi : {\mathbb R} \rightarrow {\mathbb R}\) be a bounded Borel measurable function.
 Since \(\{ {f}(X_t) : t=0,1,2,... \}\) is invariant over time, so is \(\left\{ \phi\left[{f}(X_t)\right] : t=0,1,2, \ldots \right\}\) and it is necessarily true that

 Therefore, from an eigenfunction \({f}\) associated with a unit eigenvalue, we can construct other eigenfunctions.[4]
 A class of examples of \(\phi\) that are particularly interesting are indicator functions expressed as: